 At first, however, because your brand is new, you will need a vigorous marketing drive to get your brand known and get your name out.
 For example, you might offer special prices to first-time customers.
 It’s a good idea to hire a professional advertising consultant to help you develop strategies to drive sales.

 8. Manage Your Business and Expand

 Starting a paper roll factory is hard, but running a business for 10 years is harder.
-There are three major factors involved in assessing the risk to reward ratio of a business or investment opportunity: capital, manpower and technological requirements.
+There are three major factors involved in assessing the risk-to-reward ratio of a business or investment opportunity: capital, manpower, and technological requirements.
 These factors combine to form the basis of business and investment risk analysis.
 If the cost of pursuing a business opportunity is too high with respect to the profit potential, then it’s not worth pursuing.
-I don’t mean to sound discouraging; there is a huge profit potential in the paper roll manufacturing business, but do your homework before you dive in.
+I don’t mean to sound discouraging; there is huge profit potential in the paper roll manufacturing business, but do your homework before you dive in.

 Another concept to be aware of is “focus”.
 Do you know why there are so many stagnant businesses today?
 It’s because a lot of entrepreneurs like to diversify too much!
 They experience a little success, and then instead of focusing and building on that success, they get excited and start over-expanding and starting another business before they’re ready.
 Eventually, it all balloons out of control and they crash.
 Take your time to grow a business before going into another.
 Build a solid marketing and financial foundation with your business before you expand or move to another.
 Of course, it’s very important to expand your business as you grow your market, but take your time and stay focused.
 Diversifying too much or too early can weaken your foundation.

 In conclusion, I want to assure you that there is a big potential market for the paper roll production business.
 It’s very possible for you to build a multi-million dollar industry by producing paper rolls for the world market.
 So why wait?